 A report released by the Conference Board on Thursday showed that its index of leading U.S. economic indicators rose in line with economist estimates in the month of April.
 The Conference Board said its leading economic index rose by 0.3 percent in April, matching the downwardly revised increase in March.

 Policymakers agreed that there was a need for great caution in undertaking even subtle changes in communication so as to avoid market volatility similar to the 'taper tantrum' in 2013, the minutes of the minutes of the European Central Bank's policy session on April 26-27 revealed Thursday.

 Philadelphia-area manufacturing activity has unexpectedly expanded at a faster pace in the month of May, according to a report released by the Federal Reserve Bank of Philadelphia on Thursday.
 The Philly Fed said its index for current manufacturing activity in the region climbed to 38.8 in May from 22.0 in April.

-In an upbeat sign for the labor market ahead of tomorrow's monthly jobs report, the Labor Department released a report on Thursday showing that first-time claims for U.S. unemployment benefits fell by more than expected in the week ended March 1st.
-The report said initial jobless claims dropped to 323,000, a decrease of 26,000 from the previous week's revised figure of 349,000.
+In an upbeat sign for the labor market, the Labor Department released a report on Thursday showing another unexpected drop in first-time claims for U.S. unemployment benefits in the week ended May 13th.
+The report said initial jobless claims edged down to 232,000.